UEFA Euro 1980 final

+The final took place in front of 47,860 spectators, with Nicolae Rainea from Romania acting as the referee.
+West Germany won 2–1 to secure a second European Championship title in three attempts.

 Background

 UEFA Euro 1980 was the sixth edition of the UEFA European Football Championship, UEFA's football competition for national teams.
 Qualifying rounds were played on a home-and-away round-robin tournament basis prior to the final tournament taking place in Italy, between 11 and 22 June 1980.
 There, the eight qualified teams were divided into two groups of four with each team playing one another once.
 The winners of each group then faced each other in the final with the runners-up of each group participating in a third-place play-off match.

 In the previous international tournament, the 1978 FIFA World Cup, West Germany were knocked out in the second group stage, placing third behind the Netherlands and Italy.
 Belgium had failed to progress past the first qualifying stage as they ended second in group 4, five points behind the Netherlands.
 The UEFA Euro 1980 Final was the fifteenth meeting between West Germany and Belgium, with ten of those matches being won by West Germany, the remainder by Belgium.
 They had last faced each other in a competitive game eight years prior, in UEFA Euro 1972, when West Germany had won 2–1 in the semi-final.